Alignof/raki/CONTRIBUTING.md

 ```

 ### Re-export
-Re-export the definition in lib.rs.
+Don't forget to re-export the definition in lib.rs (I forgot to include it to example branch).
 ```rust
 // re-export definition
 pub use crate::instruction::{